Do you love snacking on raw cherry tomatoes?

 - Raw tomatoes are an excellent source of vitamins and minerals, including vitamin C, potassium, and lycopene.

-- Vitamin C is a robust antioxidant that can help protect your cells from damage.
+- Raw tomatoes contain Vitamin C is a robust antioxidant that can help protect your cells from damage.

-- Lycopene is a pigment that gives tomatoes their red color and is also an antioxidant.
+- Raw tomatoes contain more Lycopene, a pigment that gives tomatoes their red color and is also an antioxidant.

 - Some investigations revealed that lycopene might help lower your gamble of heart disease and some types of cancer.